nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.

 Examples:
-*  `edit 1 r/Urgent to sell cn/Alice` Edits the remark and client name of the 1st property to be `Urgent to sell` and `Alice` respectively.
+*  `edit property 1 r/Urgent to sell cn/Alice` Edits the remark and client name of the 1st property to be `Urgent to sell` and `Alice` respectively.

+### Editing an appointment entry : `edit appointment`

+Overwrites the information of the appointment according to the flags provided.

+Formats: `edit appointment INDEX [n/NAME] [r/REMARKS] [d/DATE] [t/TIME]`

+Description:
+* Edits the entry at the specified `INDEX`.
+The index refers to the index number shown in the displayed list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.

+Examples:
-*  `edit 3 d/2021-03-28 r/at M hotel` Edits the date and remark of the 3rd appointment to be `2021-03-28` and `at M hotel` respectively.
+*  `edit appointment 3 d/2021-03-28 r/at M hotel` Edits the date and remark of the 3rd appointment to be `2021-03-28` and `at M hotel` respectively.

 ### Updating the status of a property : `update`